BCM and Crisis Management

 Responding to New Infectious Diseases

-In fiscal year 2021, DIC continued to promote actions designed to help thwart the further spread of COVID-19 and protect employees from infection.
-These included maintaining its prohibition on business trips worldwide; encouraging employees to make use of telework arrangements, including by normally ineligible temporary staff; staggering working hours for those employees whose work requires them to be on-site; mandating individuals remain at home when they or any of the people they live with feel unwell; and avoiding holding meetings and events.
+In fiscal year 2022, DIC also continued to promote actions designed to help thwart the further spread of COVID-19 and protect employees from infection.
+These included encouraging employees to make use of telework arrangements, including by normally ineligible temporary staff, and staggered working hours, as well as mandating individuals remain at home when they or any of the people they live with feel unwell, and avoiding holding meetings and events.

 COMMENT